isabella232/BitHeroesS20/Meghna/README.md

 We must now start composing the scheduler bot using the Bot Framework Composer.

 *Side note: The Bot that we are creating will not have any advanced features, such as intents or Triggers, as it will only extend the `WelcomeTheUser` activity.
-Regardless, it gets the main job done, and is a cool program to create!
+Regardless, it gets the job done, is easy to extend, and is a cool program to create!

 Let's get started.